debba/slate/source/includes/reports.md

 The following requests will allow you to show a reports list, count results, delete a single instance and export in CSV format.

+In the list requests `20` results for page are shown.

 ## Reports by type in time range

 ### Request endpoint: